malariagen/Sadat-GSoC/README.md

     stats.json
 ```

-`run.json` records the FASTQ paths, k-mer length, read-pair count, KMC version, and KMC settings.
+`run.json` records the FASTQ paths, k-mer length, read-pair count, KMC version, and the settings used
-`stats.json` contains the count summary reported by KMC. `kmc_manifest.tsv` keeps the run order from
-the FASTQ manifest and gives the database path and count statistics for each run.
+to create the database.
+The count summary returned by KMC is stored in `stats.json`.
+After all runs
+have been counted, their database paths and count statistics are written to `kmc_manifest.tsv` in
+the same order as in `fastq_manifest.tsv`.

 ### 3. Build a count matrix

+`build-matrix` reads the KMC databases in the order listed in `kmc_manifest.tsv`, and for every
-`build-matrix` converts each database in `kmc_manifest.tsv` into one row of a dense `uint32` NumPy
+database the k-mer counts from that sequencing run are written to one row of a dense `uint32` NumPy
 array.
-The array is stored in `.npy` format and can be memory-mapped instead of loaded in full.
-All
+The array is stored in `.npy` format, so it can be memory-mapped without loading the complete
+array into memory.
-databases in the manifest must have the same k-mer length, read-pair count, and KMC version.
+Before the matrix is built, the k-mer length, read-pair count, and KMC version must be the same for
+every database in the manifest.

 #### CLI